 Both the Ohio State and University of California bonds were taxable, unusual because most university bonds are tax-exempt.
 Peter Taylor, chief financial officer at the University of California, said the taxable bond offers some flexibility that tax-exempt bonds, which can be spent only on nonprofit activities, cannot.
 For example, he said, there’s a building on Berkeley’s campus that is a mixture of academic offices and retail stores, and renovating that building with a tax-exempt bond would be a logistical pain.

 Century bonds probably won’t be the main form of debt issued by universities over the next few years, since most institutions don’t inspire the same levels of confidence among investors that top-tier research universities do.
-But finance officials believe shorter-term forms of debt will continue to be attractive.
+But finance officials believe shorter-term forms of debt like what? dl will continue to be attractive.
 “While interest rates remain low, debt will likely remain a highly attractive option for public universities,” Behr wrote.

 Not Everybody’s Solution